wallaby-rails/wallaby-rails/docs/controller.md

     end
     ```

-Basically, `create` action is simple as:
+Basically, `create` action is as simple as:

 ```ruby
 def create